srikanthmekala500/DSA-in-JavaScript/JavaScriptTHEORY.md

 [100, 200, 300]
 ```
 - **reduce()**
+- reduce() method of the array object is used to reduce the array to one single value.
 - To use the reduce function, you must provide a **callback function that takes two arguments**:
 -  the **accumulator** and the current value.
 The accumulator is the result of the **previous call to the callback function** and
 -  the **current value** is the value of the current element in the array.